cloudmesh-community/fa18-516-22/project-report/report.md

 ## Introduction

-The following provides a description of the different technolgies and products that were used in the project.
+The following provides a description of the different technologies and products that were used in the project.

 ### Open API